Sequential Joint Detection and Estimation: Optimum solution

 and $\bar{\cT}(U)=(-\infty,-\bar{V}_1(U)]\cup[\bar{V}_2(U),\infty)$ with $\bar{V}_i(U)=V_i(U)/\sqrt{U};~i=1,2$.
 As before it is true that $\bar{G}(U,-\bar{V}_1(U))=\bar{G}(U,\bar{V}_2(U))=0$.
 Taking the derivative with respect to $U$ yields

 The latter integral after some tedious mathematical manipulations can be computed explicitly yielding

 where

-We realize that all parts involving $c_1$ and $c_e$ are negative, suggesting that the function $\cG(U)$ is strictly decreasing.
+and $\Phi(x)$ is the standard Gaussian cdf.
+We realize that all parts involving $c_1$ and $c_e$ are negative, suggesting that $\cG(U)$ is strictly decreasing.
 This is still true even if we limit ourselves to the pure detection problem by enforcing $c_e=0$.

 To conclude our proof we need to show the validity of the formulas for $\cG(0)$ and $\lim_{U\to\infty}\cG(U)$.
-Consider first $U\to0$.
-Since $V\sim\cN(0,\sigma^2U)$, we have that the pdf of $V$ tends to a Dirac function at $V=0$.
+For $U\to0$ the term $(e^{-V^2/2\sigma^2U})/\sqrt{2\pi\sigma^2 U}$ in \eqref{eq:GU}, which corresponds to a Gaussian pdf with mean 0 and variance $\sigma^2U$, tends to a Dirac function at $V=0$.
 For this case it is straightforward to verify the expression for $\cG(0)$.
 Computing the limit for $U\to\infty$ needs more work.
 Note first that the solution $g(U)$ of equation \eqref{eq:lem3.1}, for large $U$, can be expressed in order of magnitude as $g(U)=\Theta(U\log U)$.
-This means that we can find two positive constants $a_1,a_2$ independent of $U$ such that, for large enough $U$, we have $a_1 U\log U\leq g(U)\leq a_2 U\log U$.
+This means that we can find two positive constants $a_1,a_2$ independent from $U$ such that, for large enough $U$, we have $a_1 U\log U\leq g(U)\leq a_2 U\log U$.
 That this is indeed possible, can be readily seen because, for sufficiently large $U$, we have $g(U)\geq0$ and $U+\kappa\geq1$, therefore we can upper and lower bound $g(U)$ from \eqref{eq:lem3.1} by observing that